AlexGalays/immupdate/README.md

 All the above examples used an ad-hoc style: The updater structure is created from scratch everytime we want to update something.

-We can instead decide to reuse the structure for all updates (like when using lenses), if you believe the boilerplate pays off:
+We can instead decide to reuse the structure for all updates (like when using lenses, only we're just using the write side), if you believe the boilerplate pays off:

 ```ts
 import { deepUpdate } from 'immupdate'